St-Josephs-Gateshead/Masses/readme.md

-# Missalettes for Masses at St. Cuthbert's Catholic Church, Durham
+# Missalettes for Masses at St. Joseph's Catholic Church, Gateshead

-This repository holds source code to generate missalettes for Masses at St. Joseph's Catholic Church, Durham.
+This repository holds source code to generate missalettes for Masses at St. Joseph's Catholic Church, Gateshead.
 Masses are generated with a copier template, such as [MassTemplate](https://github.com/2e0byo/MassTemplate).

 ## Getting pdfs